 When you choose CBD, you’re not just promoting your health and wellness; you’re also supporting a healthy, vibrant, and sustainable world through the environmental benefits of industrial hemp.
 Unlike some other crops, hemp and the environment share a beneficial relationship that helps improve and revitalize the soil, protect natural resources, and provide a sustainable cash crop with a variety of potential uses.
-Industrial hemp, and the CBD that’s derived from it, could be the one of the keys to a cleaner, healthier Earth.
+Industrial hemp, and the CBD derived from it, could be one of the keys to a cleaner, healthier Earth.

 What Is Industrial Hemp?

 Industrial hemp is a member of the cannabis family.
-Unlike it’s more (in)famous cousin, marijuana, hemp contains a concentration of less than 0.3% THC by weight.
+Unlike its more (in)famous cousin, marijuana, hemp contains a concentration of less than 0.3% THC by weight.
 It won’t get you high, but humans have used it for centuries to make textiles, papers, and medicinal supplements for whole-body wellness support.

-In American industry, Hemp served an important role for generations before being targeted by a smear campaign intent on associating it with its psychoactive cousin, marijuana.
+In the American industry, Hemp served an important role for generations before being targeted by a smear campaign intent on associating it with its psychoactive cousin, marijuana.
 When the Controlled Substances Act of 1970 was passed, it illegalized all forms of cannabis without differentiating hemp from marijuana.
 As a result, this sustainable, versatile crop largely disappeared from American soil.